kone4580/ifreekmobile_recruitsite/wp/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

+= 21.9.1 =

+Release date: 2024-01-25

+#### Bugfixes

+* Fixes a bug where a fatal error would occur when upgrading Yoast SEO on certain setups.
+* Fixes a bug where the image tag would be missing in the home page entry of the XML sitemap when using a static front page.

-= 21.6 =
+= 21.9 =

-Release date: 2023-11-28
+Release date: 2024-01-23

-Discover what's new in Yoast SEO 21.6!
-Have you seen our AI-powered tool that helps you easily craft engaging titles and meta descriptions?
-Ready for even more AI capabilities?
-Upgrade to Premium and unlock full access to AI-driven SEO tools to take your website to new heights.
-Start optimizing smarter, not harder!
-Find out more about what's new in Yoast SEO 21.6 in [our release post](https://yoa.st/release-28-11-23)!
+We've just released Yoast SEO 21.9.
+This release comes with many behind-the-scenes improvements and general enhancements.
+Find out more about what's new in Yoast SEO 21.9 in [our release post](https://yoa.st/release-23-1-24)!

 #### Enhancements

-* Improves the _Track SEO performance_ functionality by adding a graph that plots keyphrase trends over time.
+* Adds a filter to add images to the front page in sitemaps.
+* Adds a filter to allow adding images to terms in sitemaps.
+* Clears rewrite rules only for the strip category base option.
+* Removes the clearing of rewrite rules on every option update.
+* Replaces the sitemap rewrite rules mechanism, props to [felixarntz](https://github.com/felixarntz).

 #### Bugfixes

-* Fixes a bug where encoded characters would be stripped from canonical URLs in the taxonomy metabox.
-Props to [@stodorovic](https://github.com/stodorovic).
+* Fixes a bug where a post would be saved when trying to dismiss a notification while editing.
+* Fixes a bug where editing a product would either crash or be slow when there is a high number of registered attributes.
-* Fixes a bug where the Wincher integration would cause PHP warnings with PHP 8+.
+* Fixes a bug where the Yoast plugin icon in the block editor would not have any horizontal spacing anymore when rendered in "compact" mode.

 #### Other

-* Adds a notification when WooCommerce's new beta product editor is enabled.
-* Adds defensive coding to the suppress warnings on archive pages with the `/%category%/%postname%/` permalink structure.
-Props to [@Mte90](https://github.com/Mte90).
+* Be explicit about required PHP extensions.
+* Improves PHP 8.2 compatibility.
+* Sets the minimum supported WordPress version to 6.3.
+* Removes the `WEBPAGE_HASH` constant that had been deprecated in Yoast SEO 19.3 (July 2022).

+= 21.8.1 =

+Release date: 2024-01-19

+#### Bugfixes

+* Fixes a bug where our block editor integration would no longer work together with Gutenberg 17.4.1.
+* Fixes a bug where our block editor integration would no longer work together with Gutenberg 17.5.

-= 21.5 =
+= 21.8 =

-Release date: 2023-10-31
+Release date: 2024-01-09

-Yoast SEO 21.5 is out today!
-In this release, you'll find improvements to our inclusive language feature, updates to handling RSS feeds and much more.
-Find out more about what's new in Yoast SEO 21.5 in [our release post](https://yoa.st/release-31-10-23)!
+We've just released Yoast SEO 21.8.
+In this release, we've focused on general enhancements and fixes to improve how your WordPress SEO plugin functions.
+Find out more about what's new in Yoast SEO 21.8 in [our release post](https://yoa.st/release-9-1-24)!

 #### Enhancements

-* Adds support for the new `wp_attachment_pages_enabled` option introduced by WordPress 6.4, reducing the chances of inconsistencies with Yoast SEO's own \"Enable media pages\" setting.
-* Improves the _inclusive language_ analysis by making the feedback more clear and consistent, refining the list of targeted phrases, and adding more alternatives for some of the non-inclusive phrases.
-Specifically, this includes the following changes:
-	* Aligns the traffic light color and written feedback for all phrases.
-	* Makes some feedback strings more accurate by replacing the word ‘overgeneralizing’ with ‘harmful’.
-	* Adds ‘Rom’ and ‘Roma’ as additional alternatives to ‘gypsy’.
-	* Adds additional alternatives to ‘homosexuals’.
-	* Improves the feedback shown for the phrases ‘abnormal behaviour’, ‘behaviourally normal’, and ‘behaviourally abnormal’.
-	* Improves the feedback shown for the word ‘minorities’.
-	* Removes ‘narcissistic’ as a targeted phrase when followed by ‘personality disorder’.
-	* Removes ‘Ebonics’ and ‘normal behaviour’ from the list of targeted phrases.
+* Aligns the styling of the replacement variables in the post editor with the styling in the settings.
-* Removes the automatic `rel=nofollow` attribute for links in the RSS feed.
+* Improves the centering of the eye icon in the highlighting button across editors.

 #### Bugfixes

-* Fixes a bug where console warnings about incorrect prop types would be shown on the integrations page.
+* Fixes a bug where highlighting for the _keyphrase density_ assessment would not work when using the latest version of Gutenberg (17.3.0).

 #### Other

-* Prevents the Pattern Category taxonomy (introduced in WordPress 6.4) to be indexed and hides it in the settings page.
-* Improves the FAQ block description by removing any reference to the previous restriction of one block per post.
-* Improves the inline documentation for the `WPSEO_Option` class.
-Props to [costdev](https://github.com/costdev).
-* Leverages Script Strategy feature to add the async attribute to the `wordproof` script in case WordPress version is 6.3 or higher.
-Props to [adamsilverstein](https://github.com/adamsilverstein).
-* Sets the WordPress tested up to version to 6.4.
+* Adds a JavaScript action (`yoast.analysis.applyMarks`) that allow users to implement the highlighting functionality in other editors.
+* Adds a notification in the sidebar to leave a quick review.
+* Removes a set of Elementor widgets from the content analysis to make the analysis results more accurate.
+* Re-orders menu items in block editor metabox and sidebar, classic editor metabox and Elementor editor sidebar to be consistent with Yoast SEO Premium.

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).